Kwadwo Poku (footballer, born 1992): Miami FC

 After failing to earn consistent playing time under new coach Patrick Vieira, he was sold to Miami FC of the NASL in late June 2016, for a reported fee of $700,000.

 Anzhi Makhachkala

 On 17 January 2018, Poku signed for Russian club FC Anzhi Makhachkala until 31 May 2020.

 Tampa Bay Rowdies

 On 26 June 2018, Poku returned to the United States and signed with USL team Tampa Bay Rowdies.
 He scored his first goal for the team on 25 August 2018 in a 1–2 against FC Cincinnati.

 Europa

 On 27 June 2020, Poku signed for Europa FC of Gibraltar.

 Beaman United & Tennessee Tempo

 In 2021, Poku co-founded Beaman United FC, an amateur team in Murfreesboro, Tennessee that joined the United Premier Soccer League where he occasionally acted as both player and coach.

-As of 2025 and following a team rebrand to Tennessee Tempo FC, Poku serves as the organization's academy director and head coach of the Under 19 team.
+As of 2025, following the team rebrand to Tennessee Tempo FC, Poku serves as the academy director and head coach of the under-19 team.